susansayre/eco280/content/en/materials/papers/analysis.md

 - *Summary statistics:* Include a table of summary statistics for every numeric variable in your dataset and discuss the values.
 Are any of the values surprising?
 Look at histograms of the data distribution for every numeric variable and consider whether any seem unusual or might have implications for analysis.
 (You do not need to include the histograms within the paper, although you should include the code to produce them in your repository.
 For those using R, the histograms created by the `modelsummary::data_summary_skim()` function are sufficient.
 For categorical variables, either provide a frequency count (if there are a small number of values) within the table or produce one with code and assess whether there are any patterns in the frequencies that are unusual.
 Discuss patterns of missingness in the data.
 Do they appear random or might they be indicative of bias?
 How might the missingness affect conclusions from the analysis.

-- *visualization:* Include at least one and preferably several visualizations of part of your dataset.
+- *Visualization:* Include at least one and preferably several visualizations of part of your dataset.
 Consider whether you can use faceting, color, or other design elements to look at relationships among several different variables.
 Describe what we can learn from these visualizations.

 ### Regression analysis (200-300 words)